Open Session portions of all Select Board meeting packets will be uploaded to the Agendas & Minutes page as a PDF for review prior to each meeting.

 - The Public Comment period cannot be used to endorse candidates for office, to endorse ballot questions, or to discuss topics on ballot questions.

-- The Board of Selectmen will not deliberate or vote on matters brought up during the Public Comment period.
+- The Select Board will not deliberate or vote on matters brought up during the Public Comment period.
 The Chairman may decide to add the matter to a future meeting agenda.